fabienp38/wttj_test/README.md

 # wttj_test
-This repository contains the solution for 3 exercices
+This repository contains the solution for 3 exercises